How to Check Free Disk Space in Linux

 Resize the partition as directed, then click Finish.

 Finally, close the computer management window when finished.

 Users need information about occupied and free disk space for various reasons.
 Therefore, according to the training we gave, the du command is used to check the space consumed by files, and the df command is used more to access a report about the disk space usage of the Linux file system.
 If you use the btrfs file system and need to estimate their disk space usage, use the btrfs df command.

-There are many different ways to check free disk space in Linux, and we mentioned the most common and simple ones in this tutorial.
+There are many different ways to check free disk space in ubuntu and other distributions, and we mentioned the most common and simple ones in this tutorial.
 We tried not to limit ourselves to one method but to use different methods and various options so that you can get more and more accurate information about Linux disk space and manage your system better.

 Administrators of Linux servers can also purchase a suitable Linux VPS plan to meet their needs in terms of resources and disk space for optimal server performance and then to better manage the resources using the commands we taught and get information about the disk space.